What is Docker?

 A container image is a way to package an app or service and deploy it in a reliable and reproducible way.
 You could say that Docker isn't only a technology but also a philosophy and a process.

 When using Docker, you won't hear developers say, "It works on my machine, why not in production?"
 They can just say, "It runs on Docker", because the packaged Docker application can be executed on any supported Docker environment, and it runs the way it was intended to on all deployment targets (such as Dev, QA, staging, and production).

 Perhaps a simple analogy can help getting the grasp of the core concept of Docker.

 Let's go back in time to the 1950s for a moment.
-There were no word processors, and the photocopiers were used everywhere (kind of).
+There were no word processors, and the photocopiers were used everywhere (well, kind of).

 Imagine you're responsible for quickly issuing batches of letters as required, to mail them to customers, using real paper and envelopes, to be delivered physically to each customer's address (there was no email back then).

 At some point, you realize the letters are just a composition of a large set of paragraphs, which are picked and arranged as needed, according to the purpose of the letter, so you devise a system to issue letters quickly, expecting to get a hefty raise.